Linuxfabrik/monitoring-plugins/check-plugins/journald-query/README.md

                         not match `--ignore` to be reported (include first, exclude second).
 Example: `--match='(?i)out of
                         memory'`.
-  --no-match-severity {ok,warn,crit,unknown}
-                        State to report when no item matches the filters and nothing is checked.
-Default: ok --insecure            Applies to the connection to the monitoring server that `--icinga-callback` makes, which is the only network connection this check opens.
-This option explicitly allows insecure SSL connections.
   --no-insecure         Applies to the connection to the monitoring server
                         that `--icinga-callback` makes, which is the only network connection this check opens.
 Verify the TLS